Short Term Lets vs Long Term Lets

 What are the benefits of Long Term Lets?

 The main desirable benefit of long term lets for landlords is the passive, stable income.
 By keeping tenants in situ for the long-term, there is no hassle in re-letting the property and facing the fear of void periods.
 Building a solid rapport and communicating with your tenants is likely to keep them in place longer.
 This of course is great for your financial income.
-Due diligence is required to ensure you find suitable long term candidates, but it pays off in the end.
+It pays off to do your due diligence when finding suitable long term let candidates.

 What are the cons of Long Term Lets?